Confident Sinkhorn Allocation for Pseudo-Labeling: Appendix: Theoretical Results

 \subsection{Derivation of the Optimal Transport Linear Programming}

 We start with the following linear programming inequality.

 where $\b1_K$ and $\b1_N$ are the vectors one in $K$ and $N$ dimensions, respectively; $\rho\in[0,1]$ is the fraction of assigned label, i.e., $\rho=1$ is full allocation; $\bw_+, \bw_- \in \mathbb{R}^k$ are the vectors of upper and lower bound assignment per class which can be estimated empirically from the class label frequency in the training data or from prior knowledge.

+Specifically, the row marginal $\b1_N$ is a vector of one, i.e., each data point should not be assigned to more than one label, Eq. (\ref{app_eq:lp_eq2}).
+The column marginal is in the range of $[N \bw_{-}, N \bw_{+}]$.
+Each column label should receive the amount of assignment ranging from lower bound and upper bound label frequency $[N\bw_{-}, N \bw_{+}]$, Eq. (\ref{app_eq:lp_eq3},\ref{app_eq:lp_eq4}).

 We then transform these above inequalities to optimal transport setup.
 As used in \citet{tai2021sinkhorn_sla}, we introduce non-negative slack variables $u$, $v$ and $\tau$ to replace the inequality constraints on the marginal distributions.
 We yield the following optimization problem:

 We substitute Eq. (\ref{app_eq:lp_eq4}) into Eq. (\ref{app_eq:ot_eq2}) to have:

 Similarly, we substitute Eq. (\ref{app_eq:lp_eq4}) into Eq. (\ref{app_eq:ot_eq3}) to obtain: